Quia Sum, Cogito: Chapter 4

 Between the years of 2030 to 2045, the world’s population changed from 8,579,243,623 to 97,398,172iii: a -99% change.

-Between the years of 2030 to 2045, the owners-of-75%-of-all-wealth’s population changed from 4,620iv to 5,221v: a 13% change.
+Between the years of 2030 to 2045, the owners-of-75%-of-all-wealth’s population changed from 4,620iv to 5,221v: a 13% positive change.

-It was only through the effort of independent and “cloud sourced” researchers that solutions (pollution siphoning, soil-nutrient infusion, exothermic water filtering and energy creation, etc) to the perpetual problems were solved.The only exception being the RELIEF technology developed by the CapDem regime which altered their military to adapt more efficiently to the reduced resources.
-Through hormone, pheromone, and metabolic manipulation; the biological response to stress was slightly modified allowing the “consciousness” to withstand a lack of resources and the rise in heat.
-Temporarily this was used for natioinalistic domination, but since then it has been adapted worldwide into the lesser-invasive eco-nology we have normalized today.T9 It is the general agreement that all of these mitigations of the climate catastrophe is the only reason the climate wars were able to be resolved by 2065.
+In spite of the common narrative, it was only through the effort of independent and “cloud sourced” researchers which the majority of solutions (pollution siphoning, soil-nutrient infusion, exothermic water filtering and energy creation, etc) to the perpetual problems were solved.
+The most well known and overly promoted exception being the RELIEF technology developed by the CapDem regime which altered their military to adapt more efficiently to the reduced resource environments.
+Through hormone, pheromone, and metabolic manipulation; the biological response to stress was slightly modified allowing the “consciousness” to withstand a lack of sustenance and the rise in heat.
+Temporarily this was used for nationalistic domination at the expense of greatly reduced lifespans of the “beta testers”.
+Once it was introduced to the public, the initial issues had generally been rectified and it was mutated into the lesser-invasive eco-nology we have normalized today.T9 It is the general agreement that all of these mitigations of the climate catastrophe is the only reason the climate wars were able to be generally resolved by 2065.
 T8

 The agenda for the day: first hydration and a talk with Scott, then a presentation for the new algorithm, afterward the new reports should be ready for review.

 On the walk to the cafeteria, I get the typical bombardment of ads.
 Someone’s new shoe, the icon of a chair on someone’s mug, someone with a newer version of the BioWear, a Chidell’s tie pin.
 Easy things to ignore because they are so constant.
 Even the rare explosion of visual noise generated by the obürgs becomes less distracting over time.
 They are in contrast to many of the new hires who aren’t yet aware that the contracts for ad preference shift constantly.
 In addition to their youthful enthusiasm, the freshmen present an inconsistent display of attractive attire.
 The smart ones will realize quickly that the optic normalization we all eventually achieve negates the expensive attempt to gain passive attention.
-Until then they will diligently read the constantly published ad updates and preorder the products scheduled to be “in style” for the next microseason.
+Until then, they will diligently read the constantly published ad updates and preorder the products scheduled to be “in style” for the next microseason.
 This happened to us all; a right of passage.

 “Tark!
 How are you?!”
 He rises and clasps me on the shoulders in his normal greeting.
 His short wide frame gives an impression of jovial kindness that his personality reflects.